Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 - `DXR` interactions rely on the documented `/api/vbeta/classifications` and `/api/vbeta/files` endpoints.
-- Metadata is written to Atlan via `pyatlan`'s synchronous client (`AtlanClient.asset.save`).
+- Metadata is written to Atlan via REST calls issued by the embedded helper client.
   Classification tags are auto-created when missing using the namespace configured via `ATLAN_TAG_NAMESPACE`.
 - The module is idempotent: rerunning the service overwrites tables and file assets with the same qualified names.
 - On startup the uploader verifies the referenced global connection, database, and schema